The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/ultimate.md

 * Rook Autoturret: 100 Battery is now 800 potency and there’s no wind up animation on summon.
 Rook should still be used within buff windows, but you no longer want to use it before buffs come up.
 At 100 battery, Rook will attack for exactly 15s from pressing the button, to give you an idea of when you would need to summon it to get Rook Overdrive in buffs.
 * Gauss Round and Ricochet no longer have three charges; They’ve been reduced to two.
 It is much harder to avoid overcapping your charges inside of hypercharge, and this also limits which openers you can use.
 3rd, 4th and 5th GCD openers all work at 70.
 The General Purpose opener (6th GCD) will force an overcap on Gauss and Rico.
 If you go into Hypercharge at zero stacks on both, but the cooldown on Gauss or Rico is seven seconds or less, it will overcap by the end of the ability’s usage even with weaving between every Heat Blast.
 Sometimes this may be unavoidable and it’s just something you would need to deal with.
 It’s a minimal loss (if any), but it’s mentioned to let you know it may not be a mistake on your end.
 Job is just jank.

-## Phase 1: Twintania
+## Phase One: Twintania

 This phase is extremely straightforward and there’s not much to cover.
 Pots are viable, but not necessary and can be shifted to Nael for prog.
 As physical ranged, you’ll most likely be forced to handle the Liquid Hell mechanic.
 Hatch is random on DPS players, so you’ll also be handling those as well.
 After Liquid Hells, it’s good practice to get in range of healers to catch some heals.
 Second Wind is your friend.
 Most important thing to remember for Hatch is how Neurolinks work.
-Standing in them will give you a 90% dmg down to every damage action you use.
+Standing in them will give you a 90% Dmg Down to every damage action you use.
 You can mitigate this by using a GCD just before stepping into the Neurolink, taking the Hatch, and stepping out of the Neurolink all before your next GCD.
 The only time this is probably not easy to make consistent is during the Hypercharge window.

 Twintania usually dies around 2:25 (or earlier) and typically groups will save their two minute burst for a reopening on Nael.
 This should always be discussed with your group as a whole, of course.
 Your goal at the end of Twintania is to have as much Battery as possible without overcapping your gauge and enough Heat to enter a Wildfire window on demand when raid buffs go up in Nael.
-Regardless of whether or not you use a second Wildfire in Twintania’s phase, you should still be using Barrel Stabilizer on cooldown.
+Regardless of whether you use a second Wildfire in Twintania’s phase, you should still be using Barrel Stabilizer on cooldown.

 Tactician uses here won’t vary much.
 I’m a fan of using Tactician in one of the open weave slots during our opener because it will cover the fireball as well as the follow up tank buster if timed properly, but use according to your group's needs.
 Avoid using Tactician during Hypercharge if you can.
 Missing a weave with two stacks of Gauss/Ricochet can overcap you easily.

-## Phase 2: Nael deus Darnus
+## Phase Two: Nael deus Darnus

 From the point of Twintania dying to Nael becoming targetable, 24 seconds will have elapsed.
 Enough time for a Drill cast, if you’re capable of getting it off while Twintania is above 0.1%.
 It’s safe to hold your group's two minute burst for the three minute buffs to catch up, if applicable.
 If your group opted for using two minute buffs at the end of Twintania, Wildfire will come back around third Fireball.
 You only get one use of Wildfire in Nael, so holding here won’t matter.
-If you don’t use pots in Phase 1, you can opt for potting in Nael early on in prog to avoid possible enrages.
+If you don’t use pots in Phase One, you can opt for potting in Nael early on in prog to avoid possible enrages.

 Machinist has the benefit of full uptime in this phase, so regardless of which mechanics you get and the order you get them, our rotation should stay intact.
 When Dragon Dive markers start to go out, take note of your gauge.
 If you’re close to overcapping, getting out a final Hypercharge may be worthwhile before Nael jumps away.
-Depending on how low your group gets her health to, you’ll be able to get some last minute GCDs to build Heat/Battery prior to Seventh Umbral Calamity.
+Depending on how low your group gets her health, you’ll be able to get some last minute GCDs to build Heat/Battery prior to Seventh Umbral Calamity.

 Tactician can be used anywhere in the first half of the phase, really.
 You’ll want to make sure it’s back up for Bahamut for when your group decides they need it.
 Thermo stack at second fire is my preferred placement.

-## Phase 3: Bahamut Prime
+## Phase Three: Bahamut Prime

-From the point of Nael leaving to Bahamut becoming targetable is 17 seconds.
+Between Nael leaving to Bahamut becoming targetable is 17 seconds.
 Basically, a late Drill or Hot Shot is safe on Nael, as Drill will come back for your first or second GCD while Hot Shot can only be used once for the first damage phase and it won’t make a difference.
 The only time you should hold Hot Shot on Nael is if it will overcap your Battery, in which case holding would be more beneficial.

 Our second pot window has two options.
 The first pot option is meant for groups who hold two minute buffs in Twin, and should happen immediately after transition.
 The second pot option would be preferred if you’ve opted to rush buff windows, and will get used during Quickmarch.